scramatte/eom-form/README.md

 ## Contribution

+We need hands.
 Please send pull requests improving the usage and fixing bugs, improving documentation and providing better examples, or providing some testing, because these things are important.

-We need hands.
-So don't hesitate to contact us.
-This project requires lot of things to grow such docs, testing, examples and for sure improvements.

 ## License